Common mental health disorders in the UK

 Affects about 1 in 80 adults each year – symptoms can include a racing heartbeat, feeling faint, sweating, nausea, chest pain, shortness of breath, trembling, hot flushes, chills, dry mouth, shaky limbs, numbness or pins and needles.

-Insomnia is the most commonly reported mental health problem in the UK – symptoms can include finding it hard to sleep, waking up several times during the night, waking up early and being unable go back to sleep, feeling tired after waking up, lying awake at night.
+Insomnia is the most commonly reported mental health problem in the UK – symptoms can include finding it hard to sleep, waking up several times during the night, waking up early and being unable to go back to sleep, feeling tired after waking up, lying awake at night.

 A response to a traumatic event – symptoms can include re-experiencing, such as flashbacks, nightmares, repetitive and distressing images or sensations, physical sensations, such as pain, sweating, feeling sick or trembling.

-Affects between 1.25 and 3.4 million people in the UK, with 75% being female – symptoms can include eating very little food, exercising too much, making yourself sick or taking laxatives after eating it also can include mood swings, fatigue, thinning hair or hair loss, drastic weight loss and unexplained weight changes.
+Affects between 1.25 and 3.4 million people in the UK, with 75% being female – symptoms can include eating very little food, exercising too much, making yourself sick or taking laxatives after eating.
+It also can include mood swings, fatigue, thinning hair or hair loss, drastic weight loss and unexplained weight changes.